-As you grow up, your attitude about money will change as you learn more about it and become more experienced with having it.
-By gaining more experience with saving, investing, working and beyond, you can learn to make smart decisions about money that can help you achieve a happier life when you grow up.
+As you get older, your attitude about money will change as you learn more about it and become experienced with the adult responsibilities of having it.
+By learning more about saving, investing, working and beyond, you can start making smart decisions about money that can help you achieve a secure and happy life when you become an adult and start to make your own way in the world.